peter-leonov/type-predicate-generator/README.md

 - **Portable**: supports all browsers, runtimes and bundlers
 - **Reliable**: the output code is trivial to audit

-A TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) generator that produces strictly type safe `*.ts` files with readable and extremely fast TypeScript code suitable to use in the browser, a Node.js / Deno / Bun app, Cloudflare workers and CloudFront edge functions.
+A TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) generator that produces strictly type safe `*.ts` files with readable and extremely fast TypeScript code suitable to use in the browser, a Node.js / Deno / Bun app, CloudFront Functions, Cloudflare Workers and Akamai EdgeWorkers.
 It supports deeply nested types, recursive structures, arrays, unions and more.

 ## How to use